 Ideal Ranch land with Creek running through property.
 Currently Hay Farm in Ag status.
 Some of the best Dry Farming in the country.
 Power and Phone at Property Line.

-Deeded Land within the Boundaries of the Colville Reservation.
+Deeded Land within the Boundaries of the 12 Tribes Reservation.
 Tribal Funding and Members welcomed but you do not need to be tribal nor Native American to purchase this fee property.
 Deed states under County jurisdiction.
 See Deeded Land Law for more information.

 Abundant recreational opportunities, medical center, school, post office, services, churches, community.
 3 miles to town and Lake Roosevelt/Columbia River.
 County road, maintained, snow plowed, school bus route.
 90 Mile scenic drive to Spokane & International Airport.
 10 miles to Twin Lakes Resort, 30 miles to Kettle Falls.
 Beautiful Recreational Resort Area.

 The Greater Colville Area consists of three Counties of Northeast Washington.
 The area surrounds the North Columbia River from the Canadian Border to the Spokane Reservation.
 It is an area abundant with wildlife and recreational opportunities.
 The two main communities in the area are Kettle Falls and Colville.
 Click on the links to learn more.